 The onboard Tire Pressure Monitoring System (TPMS) with specific location and pressure indicators warns the driver when the air pressure raises/lowers in any tire.
-This helps reduce the chance of losing control of the vehicle due to improper tire pressure.
-Continually monitoring pressure levels is important because a slow leak (such as might be caused by a nail embedded through the tread) might not be detectable immediately, but over time would cause significant air loss leading to reduced tire grip and the potential of a blowout.
+This early notification helps reduce the chance of losing control of the vehicle due to improper tire pressure.
+Continually monitoring pressure levels is important because a slow leak might not be detectable immediately, but over time could cause significant air loss leading to reduced tire grip or the potential of a blowout.

-When a tire's pressure drops significantly below the proper specification, a "CHECK TIRE PRESSURE" alert appears on the MID alert screen.
-The system can simultaneously display the specific air pressure in all four tires via the MID, making it simple to identify a low tire.
+When a tire's pressure drops significantly below the proper specification, a "CHECK TIRE PRESSURE" alert appears on the dashboard mounted MID alert screen.
+The TPMS system can simultaneously display the specific air pressure in all four tires via the MID, making it simple to specifically identify a low tire.

 At the driver's preference the display can continually show the air pressure in all four tires.
-Regardless of whether the driver chooses to monitor the pressures, a warning will still occur if a tire drops below specification.
+Regardless of whether the driver chooses to monitor the pressures, a warning will still occur if a tire drops below a critical level.